JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 # AzGovViz - Azure Governance Visualizer

-Do you want to get granular insights on your technical Azure Governance implementation? - document it in csv, html and markdown?
+Do you want to get granular insights on your technical Azure Governance implementation? - document it in CSV, HTML and MD (Markdown)?
 AzGovViz is a PowerShell based script that iterates your Azure Tenant´s Management Group hierarchy down to Subscription level.
 It captures most relevant Azure governance capabilities such as Azure Policy, RBAC and Blueprints and a lot more.
 From the collected data AzGovViz provides visibility on your __HierarchyMap__, creates a __TenantSummary__ and builds granular __ScopeInsights__ on Management Groups and Subscriptions.
 The technical requirements as well as the required permissions are minimal.

 You can run the script either for your Tenant Root Group or any other Management Group that you have read access on.